 Apple pizzas are a quick healthy snack for kids that they'll love.
 And they couldn't be easier!

 All you need to do is core an apple, then cut it into thick slices.
-Spread them with peanut butter or any nut butter (try my beet nut butter for a bright pink twist!), then add any toppings that you like.
+Spread them with peanut butter or any nut butter (try my beet nut butter for a bright pink twist or walnut butter!), then add any toppings that you like.

 Get Your Kids To Eat Anything